Nip404/Turret-Defence/README.md

 # Turret-Defence
 A turret based game in Python 3.x using the Pygame library.

-UPDATE: Prestige buttons are halfway done, all but one prestige logos have to be made.

 # How to play
 The game revolves around a single turret in the middle of a field.\
 To earn money and score points, click around the turret to shoot bullets.\